spokestack/spokestack.io/content/docs/iOS/getting-started.md

 Note that `spokestack` must persist outside the scope of the calling function, so don't declare it inside a function call that will get garbage collected!
 If this is confusing, please consult the [fuller discussion of the pipeline](speech-pipeline).

 There are many options for configuring the speech pipeline.
 This particular setup will begin capturing audio when `spokestack.pipeline.start()` is called and use a Voice Activity Detection (VAD) component to send any audio determined to be speech through on-device ASR using Apple's `SFSpeech` API.
-In other words, the app is always actively listening, and no wakeword detection is performed.
+In other words, the app is always actively listening, and no wake word detection is performed.
 See [the configuration guide](/docs/ios/speech-pipeline) for more information about pipeline building options.
-Using a `vadTriggerAppleSpeech` profile is a good way to test out ASR without having to tap a button to activate it or downloading and configuring wakeword models.
+Using a `vadTriggerAppleSpeech` profile is a good way to test out ASR without having to tap a button to activate it or downloading and configuring wake word models.
 Consider your use-case fully before using it in production, however, since it will capture all speech it hears, not just what's directed at your app.

 The `self` in this example means that `MyViewController` also implements `SpokestackDelegate`, which, conveniently enough, is the next step.